 You may also find others along the coastlines of both east and west Florida.
 However, just because a community is located within a county which allows short term rentals, it does not mean that the community allows short term rentals.

 An experienced agent is essential in getting this right.
 You are about to invest a large sum of money.
 The last thing you want is to find out, after closing, that the property does not permit you to use it in the manner you perceived.
 This has and does occur on a much more regular basis than anyone wishes to admit.

 Orlando Vacation Rentals

 4, 5, 6 & 7 bedroom rental villas and vacation homes have long been the standard model in the Orlando area, but we have recently noted a change of direction.
 Demand for larger properties is now being met by builders and developers.
-Many of our recent investors in the Disney area have chosen 6, 7 and 8 bedrooms vacation homes.
-In Orlando we have vacation homes with up to 14 bedrooms.
-These new larger estate style vacation homes are aimed at multiple families and they are doing well on the rental market.
+Many of our recent investors in the Disney area have chosen 6, 7,8 and even 15 bedrooms vacation homes.
+Can you imagine a 15 bedroom vacation home?
+These new larger estate style vacation homes are aimed at multiple families and they are doing extremely well on the rental market.

 Each vacation home is different and you will can almost always find a property for rent that suites your requirements.
 There are properties on Gated Resorts with Clubhouse, golf courses, villas with lake views, villas with conservation views.
 Some villas have the sun all day and some that don’t.
 They come fully fitted and with all ‘mod cons’.

 Many people ask about the rental seasons in Orlando Florida as the terms low, mid and high season don’t make sense.
 The good news is that in Orlando it is busy all year round.
 There are around 12-16 weeks of peak or high season, 17 of mid season and the rest are designated as low season.
 Do not get put off by the term low season as it is still very busy near the theme parks.
 Yes you might be getting the lowest rental price of the year, but when that is +$1,000 per week, there really is no need to complain.